 Other programs and services for prenatal patients

 Services available to our patients by referral from providers include mental health counseling, nutrition counseling, and smoking cessation.
-Our patients are also welcome to use services open to the entire community, including our food pantry, DOT physicals, Teen Clinic, and help finding and enrolling in affordable health coverage.
+Our patients are also welcome to use services open to the entire community, including DOT physicals, Teen Clinic, and help finding and enrolling in affordable health coverage.
 View the full list of available services here.